Mên Scryfa: Dating

 The inscription has been dated on stylistic grounds to the 5th to 8th century AD.
 It is thought, however, that the stone itself could be a prehistoric standing stone.

 History

 The antiquarian William Borlase described the stone in 1769: at that time it was lying prostrate on the ground.
 It was erected in 1825 only to be toppled again in 1849 by treasure hunters.
 It was lying face down when John Thomas Blight described it in 1861.
 It was however re-erected in its current position around 1862, the last word of the inscription being buried.

+On Thursday 1 June 2023, the stone was vandalised by unknown individuals.
+The top of the stone was covered in petrol and lit on fire.
+Additionally, a 4" hole had been dug around the base of the stone.
+CASPN and police were alerted.

 In folklore

 A popular tradition stated that a battle was fought nearby, and that Riolbranus was slain and buried at the spot.
 It was further claimed that the length of the stone (about 9 feet) was the exact height of the warrior.

 Possible identification

 The genealogist Peter Bartrum records two men with a connection to the area who bear the name "Cynwal", the Brittonic rendering of "Cunovalus": both occur within the same genealogy; one being Cynwal Garnwch, son of Amlawdd Wledig; the other being Amlawdd's father, Cynwal son of Ffrwdwr.
 As such, Rialobrani (modernised as Rialfran or Rialbran) could either be a cousin to King Arthur as son of Cynwal Garnwch, or his great uncle as son of Cynwal son of Ffrwdwr.